-Public employment services
+Belgian employment services

-- Actiris covers the Brussels-Capital region,
+- Actiris covers the Brussels-Capital region

-- VDAB covers Flanders,
+- VDAB covers Flanders

-- Le Forem covers the Walloon region, and
+- Le Forem covers the Walloon region

-- ADG is for the German community in Belgium.
+- ADG is for the German community in Belgium

-The EU and NATO
+EU and NATO Belgian jobs

 NATO (the North Atlantic Treaty Organisation) also employs a lot of foreigners but you must come from a NATO country to apply.